See PHI1553. Currently, some applications colorize object policies in header UIs:

 - The feature is theoretically explained by clicking the tag, but at least in PHI1553 this wasn't sufficiently user-friendly to actually explain what's going on: the feature still caused an escalation to support.

-- The inconsistency between applications (some do this, some don't) is also confusing.
+- The inconsistency between applications is confusing (some do this, some don't) is also confusing.

 Since things are increasingly on EditEngine/Custom Forms and generally headed in that direction, I'm going to resolve this confusion by simply removing the feature.
 It seems like more trouble than it's worth.